Changing the order of a dynamical phase transition through fluctuations in a quantum p-spin model: Mean-field dynamics

-The dynamics of $\vec{S}(t)$ is obtained by taking the average over the state $\ket{\psi_0}$ of the Heisenberg equations of motion generated by the Hamiltonian in eq.\,\eqref{hamiltonian}.
-In the thermodynamic limit $N\to\infty$, the dynamics becomes effectively classical and the Heisenberg equations for $\vec{S}(t)$ become the following Hamilton equations of motion (see also\,\cite{munoz2020simulation,wang2021dissipative}):
+corresponding to a ground state $\hat{H}_0$ at $g_0=0$.
+The dynamics of $\vec{\mathcal{S}}(t)$ is obtained by averaging over $\ket{\psi_0}$ the Heisenberg equations generated by the Hamiltonian $\hat{H}_0$.
+However, due to the all-to-all interacting nature of $\hat{H}_0$, this dynamics becomes effectively classical in the thermodynamic limit $N\to\infty$.
+This classical behavior is derived from the general theory outlined in Ref.~\cite{Sciolla2011}, which we briefly review in the following.\\